 - Pension schemes

-The candidate may be coming from a business that offers a benefits package to their employees so they may be, understandably, reluctant to leave this behind.
+The candidate may be coming from a business that offers ato their employees so they may be, understandably, reluctant to leave this behind.
 You could look to develop the benefits package that you have on offer to your team in order to entice potential high quality team members to join you.
 An enticing benefits package can also be a great way to retain your staff.

 Founder Dinis Guarda